-Most holidays should occur during school holiday periods.
+Most holidays should occur during the school holiday period.
 Extended absence can affect your progress and course assessment.
-If your family is planning a holiday during term time, see the Front Office staff.
+If your family is planning a holiday during term time, see the Front Office.
 They will give you an application for extended leave which you submit to your Deputy Principal.
-For international students planning to travel overseas, prior approval of overseas leave must be obtained from the school and the school must sight travel tickets prior to departure.
+For international students, planning to travel overseas prior approval of overseas leave must be obtained from the school and the school must sight travel tickets prior to departure.